Neighborhood Health Profiles - Frequently Asked Questions

 What are these reports?

 Section D provides an overview of demographic information including the total population, age, gender, and race and ethnicity of neighborhood residents.
 Sections E through J provide data on the social determinants of health, including socioeconomic factors, education, the built and social environment, housing, and the food environment.
 Section K provides data on health outcomes, including data on life expectancy, mortality and causes of death, and maternal and child health outcomes.
-Sections L, M, and N summarize how each neighborhood compares to the other neighborhoods across all of the indicators.
+Sections L, M, and N summarize how each neighborhood compares to the other neighborhoods across all indicators.
 Technical notes in Section O provide details on how the data were collected and tabulated.

 Why were they developed?